richardherald/bank_api/README.md

 ## Admins

 - Sign up new Admin
-> This feature creates an administrator. they have access to the transaction report
+> This feature creates an administrator.
+They have access to the transaction report
 - Sign in Admin
-> This feature requires that the administrator's credentials (email and password) are sent and, if the credentials are valid, a token will be sent in the response to be used to access other protected resources
+> This feature requires that the administrator's credentials (email and password), if the credentials are valid, the response will have a token that allow the access to protected resources
 - report
 > This feature returns the sum of all transactions for a period